jgowdy/cobhan/ruby-ffi/README.md

 ## Usage

+### Running specs

-To run tests across all distros
+To run specs across all distros

-    $ ./test.sh
+    ./bin/test.sh

-To run tests for specfic distro
+To run tests for specific distro

+    ./bin/test.sh alpine

+### Building gem

+To build gems across all distros

+    ./bin/build.sh

+To build a gem for specific distro

+    ./bin/build.sh alpine

+### Starting shell

+To start a shell for specific distro

-    $ ./test.sh alpine
+    ./bin/shell.sh alpine

 ## Contributing